Rumania's

 to death and have hoarded enough money to ensure their escape.
 You

 need not admit your mistakes, mister.
-In 1947, we assumed power, but
+In 1947, we assumed power,

 under completely different circumstances.
 In 1947, King Michael showed